|Type||Epilog Mini 24|

 This section reiterates the DOs, DON’Ts, and other policies related to using the laser cutter.

 Anyone who wants to use the laser cutter must be trained.
 No exceptions.
 Training will be held regularly and you can find the next training on our calendar.
 If for some reason there isn’t one scheduled and you’d like to be trained, drop us a line by email or through Facebook.
 Training covers safety, how to use the laser cutter software, procedures when using the laser cutter, and other general tips.
 It does not cover how to create files suitable for use with the laser cutter.
 Look for other classes on our calendar to cover that.
+You will also need to sign our laser cutter agreement after taking training.

 You are expected to follow the rules outlined during training and to check in with the front desk before using the laser cutter.
 This is so the front desk can verify your training status and give you access to the laser computer.
 Failing to use the laser cutter properly and safely can result in being blocked from using it.